Azure Queue

 Using Couchdrop’s automations with Azure Queue, you can transform traditional file transfers into real-time, event-driven pipelines. &#x20;

-<figure><img src="https://391958821-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FpokYqd27yrOUxIBhyvbF%2Fuploads%2FQ00LvzyGBbO2ggTCn7hc%2Fmicrosoft%20azure%20queue%20storage.png?alt=media&#x26;token=d2fd655d-54d9-4190-8f08-aa2298420372" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/RdGEnPsscufBUFWXW0aD" alt=""><figcaption></figcaption></figure>

 ## How Azure Queue works with Couchdrop

 Azure Queues are configured in Couchdrop as a platform integration.
-This type of integration does not appear directly as a [virtual folder](https://docs.couchdrop.io/connections/virtual-folders) as Couchdrop, rather Azure Queue is configured as a connection that you can use in a file action inside an [transfer-automations](https://docs.couchdrop.io/features/transfer-automations "mention") or [file-actions](https://docs.couchdrop.io/features/file-actions "mention").&#x20;
+This type of integration does not appear directly as a [virtual folder](/connections/virtual-folders.md) as Couchdrop, rather Azure Queue is configured as a connection that you can use in a file action inside an [Transfer Automations](/features/transfer-automations.md) or [File Actions](/features/file-actions.md).&#x20;

 ## Requirements